cambridge-stacker/cambridge/README.md

 It should run automatically!

-### Windows

-You do not need LÖVE on Windows, as it comes bundled with the program.
-Download the source code ZIP in the latest release, or if you want the bleeding edge version, download [this](https://github.com/SashLilac/cambridge/archive/master.zip).

-Extract the ZIP, open a Command Prompt at the folder you extracted Cambridge to, then run this command:

-	dist\windows\love.exe .

-Alternatively, if you're on a 32-bit system, run this instead:

-	dist\win32\love.exe .

-32-bit systems do not support rich presence integration.

 ## Installing modpacks

 Simply drag your mode, ruleset, and randomizer Lua files into their respective directory, and they should appear automatically.

-Alternatively, install [this](https://files.catbox.moe/66td2i.zip) mod pack to get a taste of the mod potential.
+Alternatively, install [this](https://github.com/SashLilac/cambridge/releases/download/v0.2.1/modpackv1.zip) mod pack to get a taste of the mod potential.

 License
 -------